wehlutyk/thesis/content/1-introduction-2-evolution.md

 While the prevalence of the cultural attraction approach in the French academic landscape certainly had an impact on our choice, three better arguments can justify a deeper focus on CAT.
 First, it puts cognitive science squarely in the middle of the problem, by acknowledging the importance of psychological processes in the study of culture [@scott-phillips_simple_2017].
 Second, its initial goal is not so much to develop a mathematical theory of culture (which will surely flourish in due time), but to interest all disciplines studying human life in a common framework by using *principled philosophical arguments*.
-Third, this approach in turn leads to a clear articulation of the philosophical principles defended, discussed, and tested by the theory at the cultural and cognitive levels.
+Third, this approach in turn leads to a clear articulation of the philosophical principles defended, discussed, and tested by the theory at the cultural and cognitive levels.^[
-^[In the words of Tim Ingold, an outspoken critic of both CAT and SCE: "[Sperber's work] has the virtue of rendering unusually explicit the assumptions built into much contemporary theorising about culture and cognition, and of driving them through to their logical conclusions" [@ingold_transmission_2001, p.
+In the words of Tim Ingold, an outspoken critic of both CAT and SCE: "[Sperber's work] has the virtue of rendering unusually explicit the assumptions built into much contemporary theorising about culture and cognition, and of driving them through to their logical conclusions" [@ingold_transmission_2001, p.
 113].
 ]
 As such, it seems that CAT is in a good position to generate productive debate between alternative approaches (such as propositions coming from social anthropology or other branches of cognitive science) which, at the moment, are still competing on the principled level.
 Recall however that CAT and SCE have no core incompatibility, as both can be applied to analyse different facets and different scales of the same situation [@acerbi_if_2015; @sterelny_cultural_2017].